Author

 Who is subject to the Corporate Sustainability Reporting Directive?

-1. All large companies that meet at least two of the following criteria (applies from fiscal years starting on or after January 1, 2024, for companies already subject to the NFRD, and from fiscal years starting on or after January 1, 2025, for other large companies)
+1. All large companies that meet at least two of the following criteria (applies from fiscal years starting on or after January 1, 2024, for companies already subject to the NFRD, and from fiscal years starting on or after January 1, 2025, for other large companies)some text

 2. Listed SMEs, i.e. those whose financial assets are traded on EU markets (applies from fiscal years starting on or after January 1, 2026)